pluskal-lab/MassSpecGym/README.md

 ## 🏅 Submit your results to the leaderboard

+We are currently working on a custom leaderboard that will be hosted on this GitHub page starting around October, since the Papers with Code platform was recently shut down.

-The MassSpecGym leaderboard is available on the [Papers with Code website](https://paperswithcode.com/dataset/massspecgym).
-To submit your results, please see the [following tutorial](https://github.com/paperswithcode/tutorials/blob/main/add_results.md).
+~~The MassSpecGym leaderboard is available on the [Papers with Code website](https://paperswithcode.com/dataset/massspecgym).
+To submit your results, please see the [following tutorial](https://github.com/paperswithcode/tutorials/blob/main/add_results.md).~~

 ## 🔗 References